VALIS-software/VALIS-frontend/notes/PLAN.md

     - EventCreator -> node.js events
     - Rebuild TrackTooltip

+- Tracks should never have pan-y
+    - Should adaptively display

+- Search box should be like code editor command, can also do things like [goto] or @ to go to specific regions
+    - Needs to be super fast

-- Slow down are large zoom-out because there's no limit on tiles
+- Slow down at large zoom-out because there's no limit on tiles
     - Track request boundaries

 - Wrap up dev colors code